Difference Between IPv4 vs IPv6

 - It is used in the creation of virtual communication layers over different devices.

-IPv6 has become a draft standard in 1998 and later established as an Internet Standard in 2017.
+IPv6 has become a draft standard in 1998 and was later established as an Internet Standard in 2017.
 It is mainly represented as eight groups of four hexadecimal digits, and colons separate each group.
 It also enhances and implements hierarchical address allocation methods, which increase the routing capabilities and the limit of the routing tables.
 Find below a few important characteristics of IPv6:

 - It provides extensive supports towards the state-full and state-less configurations.